ByteDecoder/js13k2020/README.md

 How many missions, could you survive with the *Angelizer*?

 404 Mission game is based on a procedural dungeon roguelike that increases the replayability.

 - Objective
   - Collected all the 404 cards required in each mission level and try to survive the major number of missions
   - The Player will survive until the time is depleted or getting an impact from a mine
 - Controls
   - Arrow keys to move the player submarine

 ## Getting started with development

 ## Requirements

-[Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com/) are required to install dependencies and run scripts via `yarn`.

-## Requirements